jzhou1318/fa22tapeout-course-dev/milestones.md

 The last stages of our schedule include a few steps of back-and-forth with our foundry partners.

-**Final layout** is exactly that: the date after which our layout will not change, absent urgent demand from our foundry partners.
+**Final layout** is exactly that: the date we provide our final layout to the foundry.
+After that, absent urgent demand from our foundry partners, we're done.
 (And we do not want to field such feedback.)
 This will incude a preceding week in which Muse has our ostensibly-final layout, and can offer DRC and other feedback.